 Where to Stay

 48 hours in Singapore Budget Trip Itinerary Day 1: The Botanic Gardens, Little India, Masjid Lane, and Gardens By The Bay

 Little India, Masjid Sultan and Haji Lane

-Cost: All sights are free, lunch from $5 / £2.75 / €3
+Cost: All sights are free, lunch from $5 / £2.95 / €3.45

-At the end of Arab street is the gorgeous Masjid Sultan with its iconic gold dome roof.
-If you’re interested in photography you can get some great shots of this mosque – especially from the bottom of Arab street.
+At the end of Arab Street is the gorgeous Masjid Sultan with its iconic gold dome roof.
+If you’re interested in photography, you can get some great shots of this mosque.
+(Especially from the bottom of Arab Street).

 Cost: from $6 / £3 / €4 for food.
 Beer is $10 / £5 / €6 for a pint and $5.50/ £3 / €3.50 for a can.

-Out the back of the market you’ll find a smokey outdoor section filled with stalls selling all kinds of Satay.
+Out the back of the market, you’ll find a smokey outdoor section filled with stalls selling all kinds of Satay.
 This area has a bit more atmosphere than inside and is popular with young Singaporeans meeting for dinner and drinks.

-Cost: Free to enter, up to $36 / £20 / €22 for attractions
+Cost: Free to enter, up to $36 / £21 / €24 for attractions

-If you just want to watch the light show and see the ‘trees’ in the Gardens then you don’t need to pay a thing and can just walk in, there is also a sky walk you can do between the tops of the trees which costs $8 / £4 / €5 per person and tickets need to be bought inside the garden.
-Queues can be huge but you can book in advance here.
+If you want to watch the light show and see the ‘trees’ in the Gardens, then you don’t need to pay a thing, just walk in.
+There is also a skywalk you can do between the tops of the trees.
+This costs $12 / £6.90 / €8 per person, and tickets must be bought inside the garden.
+Queues can be huge, but you can book in advance here.

-Next to the Garden there is the Flower Dome and the Cloud Forest.
+Next to the Garden, there is the Flower Dome and the Cloud Forest.
 You can buy tickets at the entrance to the Gardens, right outside the station exit.
-The queues here don’t tend to be as large as inside the Garden, we got there at 7pm on a Saturday night and there was no queue at all.
-If you would rather be prepared then you can book tickets at this link.
+The queues here don’t tend to be as large as inside the Garden, we got there at 7 pm on a Saturday night, and there was no queue at all.
+If you would rather be prepared, then you can book tickets at this link.
 It’s $53 / £30 / €35 to see both of these and they’re right beside each other.

-You might want to end your evening here after such a busy day, but if you do have the time you could make it over to the Marina Bay Sands to watch the final light show at 9pm (or there is a later 10pm show on weekends).
+You might want to end your evening here after such a busy day, but if you do have the time, you could make it over to the Marina Bay Sands to watch the light show at 8 pm or 9 pm (or there is a later 10 pm show on weekends).
 This free light show is one of the more popular things to do in Singapore and really is a spectacular event!
-There is plenty of space to sit and watch the show, and a great atmosphere with so many people around.
+There is plenty of space to sit and watch the show and a great atmosphere with so many people around.
 You can walk here from the Gardens by the Bay in about 15-20 minutes.
-You’ve finished the light show and you still don’t want to go home?
+You’ve finished the light show and still don’t want to go home?

 Save the Pennies: Head to nearby Clarke Quay and find yourself a happy hour deal along the river.

-Splash the cash: Head to Raffles, the home of the Singapore Sling and try their famous cocktail at it’s birthplace.
-Ok so this is a really really touristy thing to do in Singapore, and we did contemplate not going for that reason, but curiosity won over!
-Raffles club was made famous as home to the original Singapore Sling and is a super popular place for tourists to go for a taste of the old colonial era.
-The bar itself is full of charm and takes you back in time to another world, they’ve kept the old bamboo fans and the colonial decor.
-You can get here via the the Downtown MRT line from Bayfront to Bugis in 20 minutes, or grab an Uber which should be pretty cheap at this time of night.
+Splash the cash: Head to Raffles, the home of the Singapore Sling and try their famous cocktail at its birthplace.
+Ok so this is a really, really touristy thing to do in Singapore, and we did contemplate not going for that reason, but curiosity won over!
+Raffles Club was made famous as home to the original Singapore Sling and is a super popular place for tourists to taste the old colonial era.
+The bar itself is full of charm and takes you back in time to another world.
+They’ve even kept the old bamboo fans and the colonial decor.
+You can get here via the Downtown MRT line from Bayfront to Bugis in 20 minutes.
+Or grab an Uber, which should be pretty cheap at this time of night.
 The classic Singapore Sling cocktail will set you back $37/ £22 / €25.

-Indulge in a leisurely brunch
+Indulge in a leisurely brunch.